Column Buckling Calculator

 Leonhard Euler was a Swiss mathematician who derived a formula that determines the load at which a column will buckle.
 The formula is relatively simple:

-It is important to note that Euler’s formula is used when the column the slenderness ratio of the column member is greater than its critical slenderness ratio.
+It is important to note that Euler’s formula is used in the buckling calculator when the column the slenderness ratio of the column member is greater than its critical slenderness ratio.

 What is Johnson's parabolic formula for column buckling?